edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 **Rationale**

+GUIDs and versions discussed in the document may be used by consumers of an EDK II package to identifiy changes to packages that may impact their own development.

 These values are used by tools that create and install UEFI Distribution Packages (UDP) conforming to the *UEFI Platform Initialization Distribution Packaging Specification*.
 * http://www.uefi.org/specifications